 Our Health Law & Policy Program is consistently ranked among the top 10 in the nation by U.S. News & World Report’s Graduate School Guide.
 Seton Hall Law has specialized in health and intellectual property law for more than a decade.

 If you work in a position or an industry in which you would benefit by knowing more about the law, the Master of Science in Jurisprudence may be an ideal choice for an advanced degree.
-Designed for students who are not going to be attorneys, the M.S.J. program may be advantageous for you, specifically if you work in these industries:
+Designed for students who are not going to be attorneys, an online Master's in law can help you prepare to work in these industries:

 - Information technology